content-left-bg.png

 Students come together at the beginning of the day introducing them to the purpose of the day, an understanding of the pressures on the Park, how it is used, and how it is managed by Queensland Parks and Wildlife Service (QPWS).

-Students are lead on a walk through the Bunyaville Conservation Park to look at the impact of the geographical pressures (focussing particularly on weed dispersal and erosion) and the management strategies used by QPWS to try to mitigate the negative impacts.
+Students are led on a walk through the Bunyaville Conservation Park to look at the impact of the geographical pressures (focussing particularly on weed dispersal and erosion) and the management strategies used by QPWS to try to mitigate the negative impacts.

 Students come back together at the end of the day and share their data.
 Bunyaville teachers walk the students through the Simpsons Diversity Index, reflect on the days learning and start them thinking about their assessment.